defenxor/dsiem/docs/installation.md

 * Everything should be up and ready for testing in a few minutes.
 Here's things to note about the environment created by `docker-compose`:

     * Dsiem web UI should be accessible from http://localhost:8080/ui, Elasticsearch from http://localhost:9200, and Kibana from http://localhost:5601.
-    * Suricata comes with [Emerging Threats ICMP Info Ruleset](https://rules.emergingthreats.net/open/suricata/rules/emerging-icmp_info.rules) enabled, so you can easily trigger a test just by continuously pinging a host in the same subnet.
+    * Suricata comes with [Emerging Threats ICMP Info Ruleset](https://rules.emergingthreats.net/open/suricata/rules/emerging-icmp_info.rules) enabled and `EXTERNAL_NET: "any"`, so you can easily trigger a test alarm just by continuously pinging a host in the same subnet.
 Dsiem comes with an [example directive configuration](https://github.com/defenxor/dsiem/blob/master/configs/directives_dsiem-backend-0_testing1.json) that will intercept this "attack".
     * Recorded events will be stored in Elasticsearch index pattern `siem_events-*`, and alarms will be in `siem_alarms`.
 You can view their content from Kibana or the builtin SIEM web UI.

 #### Importing Kibana Dashboard